The Great Repatriation and Native Born Hispanics

 Voluntary repatriation is just as necessary and workable

-Unfortunately, however, it is not uncommon to hear the language of hopelessness or despair about the demographic situation in many White nations.
+Unfortunately, however, it is not uncommon to hear the language of hopelessness or despair about the demographic situation in many Western nations.
 Nationalists, more than anyone, know the data.
 They look at the graphs, charts and trends, and understand what will be lost if current trends continue.
 But, this awareness often leads to nationalists feeling that nothing can ever be done, even if nationalist policymakers were to be installed in the highest ranks of the State apparatus.

-White-Papers knows something CAN be done.
+We know something CAN be done.
 Something MUST be done.

 In the first of the original four pieces on the Great Repatriation we started with the general Hispanic population of the United States.
 In that first piece we outlined how a series of policy changes could bring about the removal of up to 47% of the Hispanic population of the United States.
 We highlighted the fact that 33% of all Hispanics, and 45% of Hispanic adults, in the United States are foreign born and therefore already hold, or are eligible for, the citizenship of another country.